rytilahti-juuso/seating-order-organizer/README.md

 # Workflow:
 1. See that the code is running properly using above steps
+2. Activate the created virtual enviroment `python -m virtualenv venv`
-2. Copy participants and their wishes to the columns in the file named `input-participant-and_wishing-list.xlsx`.
+3. Copy participants and their wishes to the columns in the file named `input-participant-and_wishing-list.xlsx`.
-3. Run all the code in the namespace
+4. Run `python excel_import_and_export.py`
-4. Check the created `output-seating-order.xlsx` file.
+5. Check the created `output-seating-order.xlsx` file.
 Look for are cells where the font is **red**.
 This means that the participant has special wishes (e.g. "I would like to sit next to the other old students") or they have typos in their wishes.
 Look in the `input-participant-and_wishing-list.xlsx` and correct the wishes so that they match the names of the participants.
 If there is someone who has a special wish "I don't want to sit next to person xx" you can leave that wish unaltered.
-It will not affect functionality of the code.
+It will not affect functionality of the code, only the font color of the said participants name will be red in the output excel.
-5. Run code again with the altered input file.
+6. Run code again with the altered input file using the same command (`python excel_import_and_export.py`).
-6. Now open the output and open a **new** empty excel file next to it.
+7. Now open the output and open a **new** empty excel file next to it.
-7. Now you can copy names to that new excel file which you just created either one name at a time or in groups using cut and paste (`ctrl + x` and `ctrl +v`).
-Cut is better than copy because then you avoid duplicates
+8. Now you can copy names to that new excel file which you just created either one name at a time or in groups using cut and paste (`ctrl + x` and `ctrl +v`).
+Cut is better than copy because then you avoid accidently placing someone twice to actual the seating chart.
-8. Finally set the background on names to white and keep the grey borders in that new excel you created.
+9. Finally set the background on names to white and keep the grey borders in that new excel you created.
 Save the excel as my-event-name-year.xslx.
+10. Close the terminal or deactive the enviroment using `deactivate` command.
-9. You're done!
+11. You're done!
 Congratz!

 # General Notes:
 - The names that end up in `output-seating-order.xlsx` file are the ones under the `name`-column in the input excel file.